-So you’ll need to keep a close eye on the whole process.
+You’ll need to keep a close eye on the whole process.
 I will mention, often, goats give birth without anyone even noticing.
 Other times, you will be present.
 Don’t beat yourself up if you miss it.
 A goat is more than capable of handling this on their own.

-But there are very rare cases where they might require some help.
+However, there are very rare cases where they might require some help.
 So if you are close by and see your goat giving birth, go be with her.

 2. You Will See a Bubble